 If your page is an infographic, you can’t go overboard with content length.
 Your content should be crisp and to-the-point.
 Blog posts, on the other hand, should be detailed and insightful so that they offer value to readers.

 Whatever be your ideal page length, ensure that the content is high on readability.
-The best web content is written with humans in mind, not Google algorithms.
+You can use a good mix of bullet points and multimedia to make your content easy to scan.
+The best web content is written with humans in mind, not search algorithms.

 To write easy-to-read content, follow these best practices:

-• Break heavy content into digestible chunks by using bulleted lists and paragraphs.
+• Break heavy content into digestible chunks by using bullet points and paragraphs.

 • Use proper H1s and H2s, and include a ToC in blog posts so that readers can skip to sections that interest them.